ugent-library/old-people-service/README.md

     }
     ```

-* creates NATS push consumer `inbox` on stream `PEOPLE`.
+* creates NATS push consumer `inboxPerson` on stream `GISMO`.
 If already present, does not try to change it.
 Expectations are:

-  * DeliverSubject: `inboxDeliverSubject`.
+  * DeliverSubject: `inboxPersonDeliverSubject`.
 This option makes it a push based consumer.

-  * Durable: `inbox`
+  * Durable: `inboxPerson`

   * AckPolicy: explicit.
 So no automatic acknowledgments.

   * MaxAckPending: 1.
 When higher than 1, pending messages may be sent out of order by the server.

-  * AckWait: 10 seconds.
-This means that messages are resent after 10 seconds when no acknowledgment was received
+  * AckWait: 1 minute.
+This means that messages are resent after 1 minute when no acknowledgment was received.
+Putting this too low puts pressure on the processing.

-* binds to consumer `inbox` on stream `PEOPLE`
+* binds to consumer `inboxPerson` on stream `GISMO`

-* listens to subject `person.update`
+* listens to subject `gismo.person`

-* processes JSON messages in order
+* processes SOAP XML messages in order

-* messages with malformed JSON are discarded.
+* messages with malformed XML are discarded.
 Acknowledgment is sent to ensure progression.

-* messages with unexpected JSON structure are published to `inbox.rejected`.
-Acknowledgment is sent to ensure progression.
+* messages with unexpected XML structure are discarded, and acknowledged to ensure progression.

-* messages that result in invalid person records are republished to subject `inbox.person.rejected`.
-Acknowledgment is sent to ensure progression.

-* on successfull update of the person record, the updated person record is republished on subject `person.updated`.
-Messages like this contain the full person record in JSON as payload.
-Acknowledgment is sent when record is stored successfully.
+* XML messages are converted to `inbox.Message` format.

+* `inbox.Message` results into insert or update of a person record

+* Notes:

+  * If GISMO states that a person belongs to an organization that does not exist
+    yet in the database, then processing is stopped, and no ack is sent.
+Please make
+    sure that organizations are processed first.
+No attempt is made to store
+    the reported organization gismo identifier, and create the relation later.
+  * Every GISMO person message needs to have an ugent_id.
+Without an ugent_id one cannot
+    link with the ugent ldap.

 # Commands with grpcurl